codeon314/KsDumper-11/README.md

 # KsDumper-11
 https://github.com/user-attachments/assets/7558d492-859a-429b-b51e-285cae623c91

+## Critical: Disable Memory Integrity and Vulnerable Driver Blocklist
+**KDU (Kernel Driver Utility) relies on loading vulnerable signed drivers to map the KsDumper kernel driver.
+Modern Windows security features block this behavior by default.
+You MUST disable the following for KsDumper-11 to work:**

+1. **Memory Integrity (HVCI)**
+   - Open Windows Start Menu, type **Core Isolation**, and open it.
+   - Toggle **Memory Integrity** to **Off**.
+   - **Reboot your computer.**
+   - *After the reboot*, you will then be able to disable the Microsoft Vulnerable Driver Blocklist (see step 2).

+2. **Microsoft Vulnerable Driver Blocklist**
+   - After rebooting from step 1, open **Core Isolation** again.
+   - Toggle **Microsoft Vulnerable Driver Blocklist** to **Off**.
+   - (Alternative for Windows Pro/Enterprise: Use `gpedit.msc` → Computer Configuration → Administrative Templates → System → Device Guard → "Turn on Virtualization-Based Security" to Disabled, or specifically disable the driver blocklist policy.)

+**Without these changes, KDU will fail to load the vulnerable drivers (all providers will fail), and KsDumper-11 will not be able to start its kernel driver.**

 ## Whats new v1.3.5
 + Updated KDU to v1.5.0 from v1.4.4 - 10 new Providers!
     + Provider Selector now displays the new KDU v1.5.0 provider metadata: Advisory, Image Size, File Hash (SHA1), Authenticode Hash (SHA1), Page Hash (SHA1), and Page Hash (SHA256)